duckduckgo/duckduckhack-docs/duckduckhack/cheat-sheets/programming-syntax.md

 5. You should see your cheat sheet show up in the search results! **Make sure it displays correctly; check that all escaped characters and code blocks appear as you intended.**
 6. When you're done testing, go back to the Terminal, and press "**Ctrl+C**" to shut down the DuckPAN Server.
 The Terminal should return to a regular command prompt.

 Congrats - you've made a working Instant Answer!

-If you've made an original cheat sheet, find out how to contribute it live on DuckDuckGo.com in the [Contributing section](#).
+If you've made an original cheat sheet, find out how to [make it live on DuckDuckGo.com](/duckduckhack/submitting/submitting-overview.html).

 [![slack](/duckduckhack/assets/slack.png) Have questions?
 Talk to us on Slack](mailto:QuackSlack@duckduckgo.com?subject=AddMe) or [email us](mailto:open@duckduckgo.com).